 As you use your iPhone, it gets filled up with all sorts of things: apps, photos, videos, messages.
 And that’s fine, but it also gets filled up with stuff you have little control over and don’t necessarily need.
-If you ever checked your storage, you know there’s a vaguely named Other category that often takes up more space than Photos.
-Even if you have plenty of storage on your phone, knowing some unspecified stuff is clogging it up can be annoying, so let’s take a closer look at what Other data is, whether it’s the same thing as app cache or Documents & Data, and how to clean it up.
+If you've ever checked your storage, you know there’s a vaguely named Other category that often takes up more space than Photos.
+Even if you have plenty of storage on your phone, knowing some unspecified stuff is clogging it up can be frustrating.
+Let’s take a closer look at what Other data is, whether it’s the same thing as app cache or Documents & Data, and how to clear it.

 What is Other in iPhone Storage?

 In iPhone Storage, Other comprises your iOS and all of the files that don’t fall under labeled categories like Photos, Apps, or Media.
 These include app data (also known as Documents & Data), call history, notes, voice memos, Mail and Messages attachments, completed reminders, and similar tidbits of user data.
-Although none of these files are particularly big they tend to add up, especially if you have a lot of apps and actively use browsers, which you probably do.
+Although none of these files are particularly big, they tend to add up, especially if you have a lot of apps and actively use browsers.

 Let’s start your iPhone cleanup with the easy stuff — the files you created yourself.
-Go over all your apps and delete:
+Go over all your apps and delete unneeded:

 - voice memos